tronprotocol/documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_SR.md

 7. Q: If large mining operations run for the election, is hashrate exceeding 50% a possibility?
     A: No.

-8. At the speed of one block per second, 32 TRX per block will be rewarded to the corresponding node, right?
+8. At the speed of one block every 3 seconds, 32 TRX per block will be rewarded to the corresponding node, right?
 Based on the number of transactions on TRON’s public blockchain, will blocks be produced every second?

 9. Q: What does the community support plan in the guidelines refer to?
     A: it can be understood as the budget and attention to community development.